splineops/splineops/docs/user-guide/05_smoothing_splines.rst

    \frac{1}{1+\lambda\,\lVert\boldsymbol\omega\rVert^{2\gamma}}\,
    Y(\boldsymbol\omega).

-This a Butterworth low-pass filter of order :math:`2\gamma`.
 The practical algorithm is identical to the 1D case:

 #.
 Run an *n*-dimensional FFT to obtain :math:`Y(\boldsymbol\omega)`.
 #.
 Multiply by the gain above.